 I awaken this morning to my sun filled room.
 I wander through my mind of the past thirty-five years.
 I joined my hand with his and we said yes to forever, come what may.
 He delights me, he captured my heart and often ruffles my feathers.
 I would like to say it has been easy, but truth is our story.
 It has been a rocky road well-traveled with two passionately independent people.

 Together we have filled a home with life.
-We are deeply moved with the understanding that complacency has no place in our word.
+We are deeply moved with the understanding that complacency has no place in our world.
 We share a common belief in the spiritual world and that has been the common thread that conjoins our commitment.
 Make no mistake, we are complete opposites.
 Fire and water come to mind.
 I am the flame and he is the current that flows to cool my hot head and flickering feet.

 We had an only child for over six years.
 Our first-born danced through our earliest years and carries the attributes of the first-born.
 Created perfectly to be the leader of a larger pack that we did not know was yet to come.
 Life had been turned upside down by a house fire and a lawsuit and in moment of spontaneity I wanted another baby.
 Our second born taught me about rest.
 She reset my bonds of attachment and in her I found a deep reliance on others.